RAI-ADF/RAI_Task_4/README.md

 * create a responsive dropdown menu layout

 ##Javascript
-* create an email validation in registration form
+* create an email validation in registration form (ok)
-* create password validation in registration form (comparing 2 password input)
+* create password validation in registration form (comparing 2 password input) (ok)
 * create 2 dropdown lists for place of birth input, create a dynamic dropdown menu to show province/state and city of birth

 ##AJAX